 Visiting Picasso Museum in Barcelona gave us a better understanding of his art and his progression.
 This museum displays his work on a timeline, allowing you to follow his works from the more traditional ones of his early years to the very iconic paintings and sculptures from the end of his career.
 Make sure you dedicate plenty of time to visit.

-Picasso lived during his key years in Barcelona – those of his apprenticeship as an artist.
-He established and maintained strong links to the city throughout his life and it was here where he wanted his museum to be.
+Picasso lived during his crucial years in Barcelona – those of his apprenticeship as an artist.
+He established and maintained strong links to the city throughout his life, and it was here where he wanted his museum to be.

-The museum is housed in the Gothic quarter of Barcelona in a 13th century palace –Palau Aguilar, that belonged to the Aguilar family.
-The central courtyard has an open-air stairway, pointed arch gallery and Gothic sculptures that dates from the 15th century.
-It looks more like a palace, than a museum.
+The museum is housed in the Gothic quarter of Barcelona in a 13th-century palace –Palau Aguilar, that belonged to the Aguilar family.
+The central courtyard has an open-air stairway, pointed arch gallery and Gothic sculptures that date from the 15th century.
+It looks more like a palace than a museum.

 /Priya from Outside Suburbia/

 The National Gallery is one of London’s many free museums and certainly one of its best.
 Perched atop Trafalgar Square, the building alone is pretty impressive – but that’s nothing compared to what you will find inside.

 There’s a reason that this is the fourth most-visited art gallery in the world.
 The collection spans the history of Western art – with pieces on display from every significant art movement since the 1300s.